 Chios contains some of the most amazing underwater caves, colorful and large reef formations, vertical walls, beautiful underwater rock formations, and glorious shipwrecks.
 This place is a great dive site for beginner divers since the water is very visible and the temperatures are moderate, especially during the months of April through October.

 There are lots and lots to do in Italy.
 And diving is one of the most enjoyable things to do here.

-You will be shocked at how beautiful the archeological dive sites are as well as the diverse marine life found in the waters of Tortuga.
+You will be shocked at how beautiful the archaeological dive sites are as well as the diverse marine life found in the waters of Tortuga.
 What’s incredible is that diving in this place in Italy is very affordable so if you are a budget tourist, diving here should be easily achieved.